Elronia/Mod2_Coterie_Rails/README.md

  * This project was completed in 5 days for the purpose of the project presentation.

 ## Following Features were added later
+ * Allowed users to upload a profile picture from outside files and delete it
+ * Added some validations
+    * Added a new validation allowing the user to be a host but not an attendee
  * Changed the banner and styling for the home page
  * Styled all the buttons and the forms throughout the application
  * Added font awesome gem and used icons for the forms
- * Allowed users to upload a profile picture from outside files
- * Added some validations

 ## Future Feature
  * Utilize API
- * If a user is a host they can’t be an attendee
  * Add attribute to meeting for url

 ## Contributors